fschr/uiuc-campus-saftey-notices/README.md

-`fetch_long_descriptions` takes as input CSVs (like the kind output by `csvify`) and writes the long description of each saftey notice to a file in the `descriptions/` directory, where the file name corresponds to the ID of the campus saftey notice, as listed in the CSVs.
+`fetch_long_descriptions` takes as input CSVs (like the kind output by `csvify`) and writes the long description of each safety notice to a file in the `descriptions/` directory, where the file name corresponds to the ID of the campus safety notice, as listed in the CSVs.

 ## Extracting Attributes of Crimes